DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Networking-and-Content-Delivery-Services/AWS-Cloud-Map.md

 ## What is AWS Cloud Map?

-**AWS Cloud Map** is a fully managed **service discovery** service offered by AWS.
-It allows you to **register and discover application resources**, such as microservices, databases, and other cloud resources, via friendly names rather than hard-coded IP addresses.
+**AWS Cloud Map is a service discovery service that helps your applications find and connect to services dynamically—without hard-coding IP addresses or endpoints.**

+* It’s especially useful in microservices, containerized, and dynamic cloud environments where IPs change frequently.

 * Cloud Map integrates with **AWS services** like ECS, EC2, Lambda, and Route 53, enabling dynamic discovery of resources across your infrastructure.